vxj21/PowerApps-Applications/Submission & Approval Tracker /Readme.md

-# Regulatory Submission and Approval Tracker
+# Submission and Approval Tracker

 ## Table of Contents
 - [Overview](#overview)